These Men Only Groups are held on Wednesday from 6 to 7:30PM. We alternate even months in SLO and odd months in Atascadero.

 “I have a lot of friends, but I didn’t have a place to really talk like this, until now.
 This is a safe place to learn from each other and Julie.”

-We use group discussion, group exercises, homework, humor, facilitator lecture/presentations, sometimes guest speakers, or video and other media to create powerful, purposeful, and interactive groups that support and challenge our members.
+We use group discussion, individual requests, group exercises, homework, humor, facilitator lecture/presentations, sometimes guest speakers, or video and other media to create powerful, purposeful, and interactive groups that support and challenge our members.

 Please call Julie 805 544-2273